seralaci/dotnet-microservices-data-exchange-with-outbox-pattern-debezium/README.md

 * Select 'All' debug option and start debugging. (for vs code)
 * Wait until all microservices are up and running.

-## Register Debezium Postgres Connectors to Kafka Connect
+## Register Debezium SQL Server Connector to Kafka Connect
 Use /http/debezium.http to register the debezium connector (CreateOrderServiceConnector)

 ## Kafdrop